Noble metals used for centuries

 Noble Metals in Antiques: Treasures of Time and Exceptional Craftsmanship

 Since Antiquity, noble metals have captivated with their brilliance, rarity, and exceptional durability.
-Used for art objects, furniture, jewelry, or decorative pieces, they have traversed centuries without ever losing their prestige.
+Used for objets d'art, furniture, jewelry, and decorative pieces, they have traversed centuries without ever losing their prestige.
 In the world of antiques, these metals tell the story of civilizations as much as that of the artisans who shaped them.

 Let's discover together the main noble metals used in antiques, their characteristics, and what makes them valuable today.